unioslo/zabbix-auto-config/README.md

 ### Filtering

 The properties used for tagging can be filtered using the options `include` & `exclude`, which are lists of regular expressions.
-If no patterns are included, all properties are used.
+If no patterns are provided, all properties are used.

 If a host has a property called `broken_server` and we want to exclude it from being used as a tag, we can add an exclude pattern: